Zytronium/stellicast/TASKS.md

 visible and accessible on it, or can try to find a location close to the center to maximize visibility.

-**Status:** Todo
+**Status:** Done

 ### 7.5.
 Cleanup
 Clean up some stuff:
-- Remove videos from video-sector join tables on deletion
 - Remove unlisted and private videos from sector pages
 - Allow adding videos on s/misc to new sectors after upload (only for videos on s/misc)
 - Add "Videos appear on home feed" checkbox to sector creation page
 - Enforce sector options like "allow/disallow AI content" or "min & max duration"
 - Add /rules and /s/:id to robots.txt and sitemap.xml.
 Hell, do a total update of these files
 - Allow sector owners to manage member roles and permissions
-- Display what sector videos are in on channel pages and manage pages
+- Display what sector(s) videos are in on video cards
+- Display what sector(s) the video is in on the watch page
+- Allow managing sectors from a sector admin panel
+- Display sector mods on side panel on sector page
+- Add a 2nd tab to sector page on mobile that displays what's on the sidebar on desktop (rules, stats, etc.)

 **Status:** Todo